PhotoVision/PhotoVision.github.io/_pv-markup/common-questions.md

 <div class="panel" markdown="1">

 ## What are they?
-Exposure Reference Sheets are an exclusive feature designed by PhotoVision to close the gap between exposures + scans.
-Our [Exposure Reference Sheets]({{ site.baseurl }}/exposure-reference-sheet) allow you to clearly see how you exposed your film and why you got the results you did.
+Exposure Reference Sheets are an exclusive feature designed by PhotoVision to help you better understand the relationship between your exposures + scans.
+[Learn more]({{ site.baseurl }}/exposure-reference-sheet).

 ## How do I read them?
 Frames within your [Exposure Reference Sheets]({{ site.baseurl }}/exposure-reference-sheet) that appear dark represent underexposure, while frames that appear light represent overexposure.